holoviz/panel/doc/tutorials/outline.md

 ## Basic

-These guides are for you that is just starting to discover Panel.
+These tutorials are for you that is just starting to discover Panel.

-You will learn to develop and deploy basic tools and apps that can be contained within a single Python file or notebook.
+Through practical activities I will help you build your skills and knowledge.
+This will enable us to build a chat bot, a static report, a todo app, a dashboard and a streaming application together.

-WIDGET and `.bind` BASED APPROACH
+SINGLE FILE OR NOTEBOOK, WIDGET and `.bind` BASED APPROACH

 - [ ] Getting installed (just a link to getting started)
   - [ ] Using a pre-installed environment for this tutorial: Purpose is to lower Barrier of entry.
 Make it possible to do at large conference with poor internet.
 Use Binder, Github spaces, Anaconda Notebooks ???